 Reasons why Babies do not want to latch

-There could be plenty of reasons babies don’t want to latch
+Typically there are number of reasons babies don’t want to latch.

 - Due to small nipple size, or nipple confusion.
-Using the Nipple shield has helped many moms with this issue.
+Using the Nipple shield may be helpful in that case.

-Always make sure you are in the right posture, keep your baby close instead you being close to baby.
+- Always make sure you are in the right posture, keep your baby close to you, instead you being close to baby.

 Breastfeeding could make moms anxious

-Besides all those benefits breastfeeding has, some women are not comfortable even with the idea of breastfeeding.
-They seem to have anxiety and stress as they start thinking about breastfeeding.
+Some women are not comfortable with the idea of breastfeeding.
+They seem to have anxiety and stress as they think about breastfeeding.

 I am not a medical professional, please do not seek any medical advice from me.
 I am just a mom with two little ones, fed both of them with a combo feed as advised by their pediatrician.

 Let’s do some pros and cons for Breastmilk and formula feed.

 Breastmilk is easy on Digestion whereas formula takes time